 In recent years, it has come to everyone’s attention that infrared therapy use offers many health benefits.

-An infrared therapy can in fact provide relief for many people suffering from chronic conditions that leave them dealing with pain every day.
+An infrared sauna can in fact provide relief for many people suffering from chronic conditions that leave them dealing with pain every day.

 So, what are all of these infrared sauna benefits that people are talking about and how much do we know about saunas?
 What are some interesting facts of sauna about the human body?